Android

 The Java version required is at least 17 (this is determined by the latest Android Gradle Plugin requirements).
 It should not be problematic, e.g. default-jdk in latest Debian stable pulls Java 17.

-3.2.
-Install Android SDK (maybe along with Android Studio)
+3.3.
+Install Android SDK (optionally: along with Android Studio)

 Download and install Android SDK.

-This is the easier way (some configuration can be then done using GUI) and comes with useful additional GUI tools to manage virtual Android devices or mirror real (physical) Android devices.
-So we advise this option.
+This is the easiest way, in our experience.
+Reasons: Some configuration can be then done using GUI.
+You accept licenses using GUI.
+Android Studio comes with useful additional GUI tools to manage virtual Android devices or mirror real (physical) Android devices.
+And it comes with the best Java version suitable for Android development, as we mentioned in previous section.

 Android SDK location in Android Studio